philippmeisberger/tcscript/README.md

 TCScript
 ========

-TCScript simplifies the mounting and dismounting routine of a TrueCrypt volume.
+TCScript simplifies and automates the mounting and dismounting routine of a TrueCrypt volume.
 TrueCrypt is needed anyway!
 It is recommend that a keyfile is used for the decryption of the volume.
 Then this keyfile can be on a external SD card (token).
 The script can be used to mount a TrueCrypt volume while booting.
 The volume only gets mounted if the token is plugged in.
 On shutdown the volume gets automatically dismounted.

 Linux
 -----